vinceramcesoliveros/custom_supabase_drift_doc_sync/README.md

 ```

 Define `SyncManager`
-- `SyncManager` combines data from anotated classes and generates code that can be used with  `WatermelonDB` styled server DB functions.
+- `SyncManager` combines data from annotated classes and generates code that can be used with  `WatermelonDB` styled server DB functions.
 ```dart
 part 'sync_manager.sync.dart';
 // Specify tables to sync in - IN THE ORDER OF THEIR DEPENDENCIES